dustincfox/flashcards/README.md

 flashcards
 ==========

-Web flashcards group project, V1
+I'm changing the title of this file from Web flashcards group project, V1 to:

+Web FLASCHARDS GROUP PROJECT YAY

 ## Git Workflow: